-The cell signaling group investigates cell signaling pathways and new regulatory mechanisms involved in autophagy, apoptosis and in a genetic disease affecting the nervous system: neurofibromatosis type 1 (NF1).
+The cell signaling and neurofibromatosis group investigates cell signaling pathways and new regulatory mechanisms involved in autophagy, apoptosis and in a genetic disease affecting the nervous system: neurofibromatosis type 1 (NF1).
 Our scientific strategy is to develop research axes in two directions: fundamental research dedicated to the understanding of molecular mechanisms and applied research dedicated to the identification and development of new therapeutic targets and diagnostic tools.
 Our domains of expertise are cell culturing, molecular biology, quantitative PCR, protein-protein interaction studies and biochemistry.
 We collaborate with teams specialized in 3D modeling, organic chemistry and with clinicians.

 Autophagy and apoptosis:

 GALIG, a human gene embedded in the Galectin-3 gene has been initially described as a proapoptotic gene.
 It encodes two unrelated proteins, Mitogaligin and Cytogaligin.
 Proapoptotic properties have been established in relation with Mitogaligin which destabilizes mitochondrial membranes through specific interaction with cardiolipin, a mitochondrial phospholipid.
 GALIG is underexpressed in bone marrow of patients with Acute Myeloid Leukemia (AML).